Maritime fur trade: American disadvantage

 It was not easy for the HBC to drive the Americans away from the North West Coast.
 The Americans had decades of experience and knew the coast's complex physical and human geography.
 It took until 1835 for the HBC to gain this level of experience, but the Americans still had several advantages.
-For a number of reasons they were willing and able to pay high prices for furs—much higher than the HBC could match without taking large financial losses.
+For several reasons they were willing and able to pay high prices for furs—much higher than the HBC could match without taking large financial losses.
 The American ventures were global in scope.
 They tapped multiple markets of which the North West Coast was but one.
 By the 1820s American ships routinely spent years in the Pacific, making several voyages between various places such as California, Hawaii, the Philippines, and Canton.
 American ships were usually stocked with a surplus of trade goods intended for trade on the North West Coast.
 It was always best to get rid of any extra trade goods on the North West Coast, "dumping" them at any price, before leaving.
 They would use up stowage space that could be used more profitably elsewhere.
-The HBC therefore faced a major challenge even after they became experienced with the coast's geography and indigenous peoples.
+The HBC therefore faced a major challenge even after they became experienced with the coast's geography and Indigenous peoples.
 The American system not only raised the price of furs but also lowered the value of trade goods.
-Furthermore, the indigenous people knew that increased competition served their interests and gave them bargaining power.
+Furthermore, the Indigenous people knew that increased competition served their interests and gave them bargaining power.
 They had no desire to see the Americans abandon the coast trade.
 Therefore, the HBC had to not just match but exceed the prices paid by Americans if they hoped to drive the Americans away.
 Beaver fur prices on the coast could be many times what the HBC was paying in the interior.
 There was no hope of making a profit.
 In order to compete on the coast the HBC had to take large, long-term financial losses.